-Twitter/Instagram/Facebook -- We will use various social media (e.g. Twitter, Instagram, Facebook) during the term to keep up with current events, learn about things going on in the world of marketing and let people know what we are working on in class.
+Twitter/Instagram/Facebook/LinkedIn -- We will use various social media during the term to keep up with current events, learn about things going on in marketing and let people know what we are working on in class.
 Go ahead and sign up for an account on Twitter, Instagram and/or Facebook during the first week.
-Then start following those who can expand your knowledge of business and marketing (e.g. Seth Godin, Gary Vaynerchuk and Dave Kerpen).
-Students also are encouraged to experiment with other forms of social media, including LinkedIn and Snapchat.
+Then start following those who can expand your knowledge of business and marketing (e.g. Seth Godin, Gary Vaynerchuk, Dave Kerpen).
+Students also are encouraged to experiment with other forms of social media, including YouTube and Snapchat.